nhsconnect/gpconnect/index2.md

 {% include custom/api_overview.svg %}

-The above steps outline a complete API journey from imagination and exploring to developing apps using GP Connect APIs all the way to deploying a live API.
+The above steps outline the complete development journey for developing products using GP Connect APIs.

 ## Pilot using the GP Connect APIs ##
 The GP Connect programme is now supporting the development of systems that connect with the APIs to use data from patient records and appointment schedulers for patient care by integrating it or importing it into local clinical systems.